The CRISPR Baby Scandal Gets Worse by the Day

 14. A leading geneticist came to He’s defense.

 In an interview with Science, George Church, a respected figure from Harvard and a CRISPR pioneer, said that he felt “an obligation to be balanced about” the He affair.
-Church suggested that the man was being bullied and that the “most serious thing” about his experiment was “that he didn’t do the paperwork right.” “[Church’s] comments are incredibly irresponsible,” says Alexis Carere, who is president-elect of the Canadian Association of Genetic Counselors.
+Church suggested that the man was being bullied and that the “most serious thing” about his experiment was “that he didn’t do the paperwork right.” “[Church’s] comments are incredibly irresponsible,” says Alexis Carere, who is president-elect of the Canadian Association of Genetic Counsellors.
 “If someone contravenes the rules that we have laid down, we are very justified in speaking out about it.
 The unfortunate effect of this is that it makes it seem like there is some kind of balance, and George is just in the middle.
 There is not.”

-Carere was also dismayed at the rest of the interview, where “every sentence was a new ethical maxim that I had never heard of,” she says.
+Carere was also dismayed at the rest of the interview Church gave, where “every sentence was a new ethical maxim that I had never heard of,” she says.
 For example, Church noted that “as long as these are normal, healthy kids it’s going to be fine for the field and the family.”
 But unethical actions are still unethical, even if nothing goes wrong.
-Arguing otherwise gives a pass to scientists who blow past ethical norms, provided they find something interesting.
+Arguing otherwise gives a pass to scientists who blow past ethical norms, provided that they find something interesting.
 “It’s bizarro-land consequentialist ethics,” Carere says.

 15. This could easily happen again.